EdyVision/EdyVision/README.md

 </div>

 By day, I'm an engineer; by night, I'm a writer, researcher, and computer science professor.
 My most recent research dives into psychological and social factors in information disclosure patterns on social media.
-Research interests include neuropsychological and socio-cultural factors in human-computer interactions and AI, computational social science, social cybersecurity, social ideation systems and communities, and ethics in technology.
+Research interests include neuropsychological and socio-cultural factors in human-computer interactions, computational social science, social ideation systems and communities, and technological ethics.
 In the past, I've worked on several serverless and website projects that I've since open-sourced.
 My work experience includes enterprise API development, distributed network and sensor systems, flight training simulators, e-commerce solutions, and benefit administration platforms.

 Follow me on LinkedIn or here on GitHub for updates!